-sometimes in the Lent and Summer Terms.
-Dayboys should normally leave school premises by 17.20, unless
+After school activities are normally over by 17.15, except sometimes in the Lent and Summer Terms.
+Day students should normally leave school premises by 17.20, unless specially required to stay behind or arrangements for this have been made.